 Dr. Sullivan received her Ph.D. in Physiology from OHSU in 2000 and her bachelor’s degree in Biology from Willamette University.
 She received her postdoctoral training at the University of California San Francisco and OHSU.
-Dr. Sullivan is currently an Associate Professor at the University of Oregon, an Assistant Professor at the Oregon National Primate Research Center, and an Assistant Professor in the Department of Psychiatry at Oregon Health & Science University.
+Dr. Sullivan is currently an Associate Professor at the University of Oregon, an Associate Professor at the Oregon National Primate Research Center, and an Assistant Professor in the Department of Psychiatry at Oregon Health & Science University.
 Dr. Sullivan is actively involved in training future scientists through her teaching and mentoring of University of Oregon graduate and undergraduate students.
 Dr. Sullivan’s research examines the impact of maternal nutrition and metabolic state on the behavioral regulation and brain development of offspring.

 Areas of interest

 - Behavioral Regulation